urschrei/OSTN02_PHF/README.md

 # Description
 A Rust Crate which provides fast lookup of OSTN02 adjustments, for the conversion of ETRS89 grid coordinates to OSGB36.

+The crate provides base shifts.
+In order to obtain the actual shifts, divide each shift by `1000.`, then subtract the minimum Easting, Northing, and Height shift.
+All calculations should be done using double-precision floating point.

+Minimum Easting shift = `86.275`
+Minimum Northing shift = `-81.603`
+Minimum height shift = `43.982`

+Base shifts for `651, 313`: `(16500, 3359, 270)`
+Actual shifts: `(102.775, -78.244, 44.252)`

+The FFI function **does not** require the calculation above; it returns the actual shifts.

-# Example
+# Rust Crate Example
     // The key is the combined hex-transformed (03x) kilometer-grid reference of the ETRS89 Northings and Eastings coordinates use ostn02_phf::ostn02_lookup;
     // Caister Tower Eastings and Northings: 651307.003, 313255.686